 What is the Picnics & Reflection?

-It is pretty simple, bring back the pastime of the picnic.
+The idea of picnics & reflection is pretty simple, to bring back the pastime of the picnic.
 To allow the opportunity for us as individuals, who have all been so greatly affected over the past year, to talk and share memories, to grieve and remember, while in a safe space with friends and family who perhaps need to look forward while also reflecting back to the past 18 months.

 With the continued support of the National Trust in Runnymede, our aim is to come together at this historic space that marks as a symbol of freedom to remember those we have lost during the pandemic and bring friends of The Forest of Memories together and allow them to pay respect in a unique and hopeful way.